EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/Advanced Textures for Next-Gen (Secondary Texture)/README.md

 	  - `PC only`: Choose if you want to export textures for the PC versions only.
 	- **Alchemy Version**:
 	  - `Alchemy 2.5`: Choose if you're using the older Alchemy 2.5 tool to add advanced textures.
-	  - `Alchemy 5`: Choose if you're using the newer Alchemy 5 tool to add advanced textures.
+	  - `Alchemy 5`: Choose if you're using the newer Alchemy 5 tool to add advanced textures (recommended).
 	- **Steam/360 Normal Map Color**:
 	  - `Yellow`: Choose this if you want the normal map to be the yellow format that is common to most Steam and Xbox 360 models.
 	  - `Blue`: Choose this if you want the normal map to be the blue format that is common to fewer Steam and Xbox 360 models.